jezewski/rails6_scaffold/README.md

 <h2>Rails 6.0 + WebPack + Bootstrap 4.3 + FontAwesome Starter App</h2>
 </p>

-This starter app uses ruby 2.6.3, simply download the app and run the following commands:
+This starter app uses ruby 2.6.3, download or clone this project and then run the following commands:

 `bundle install`

-If you would like to rename the project simply run `DISABLE_SPRING=1 rails g rename:into your_new_app_name`.
+If you would like to rename the project run `DISABLE_SPRING=1 rails g rename:into your_new_app_name`.
 This will create a new folder with your project, make sure to search for `Rails6Scaffold` and `rails6_scaffold `in all files because there will be a few places that you will need to manually change the name.

 Here is a list of files found that will need to be manually updated after running the Rename gem: